Lima Mall

 Lima Mall is an enclosed shopping mall in American Township, Ohio.
 It is currently anchored by JCPenney with two vacant anchors last occupied by Elder-Beerman and Sears.
-A third vacant anchor once occupied by Macy's was demolished in 2025.
+A third vacant anchor once occupied by Macy's was demolished in 2025 to make way for Target opening in 2026.
 In February 2024, the Kohan Retail Investment Group and Rocky Companies acquired the Lima Mall.